rymaju/rymaju/README.md

 ## What I'm working on

 I do a lot of work for [Code4Community](https://c4cneu.com), a club at Norteastern that develops software solutions for non-profts here in Boston.
-I work as a frontend developer and amateur designer.

-I'm also working on developing [Code Sync, a DrRacket plugin to share code](https://github.com/rymaju/code-sync).
-I'm planning to get it up and running before September 9th for students in the fall.
+I'm currently the technical lead of our project for Lucy's Love Bus, a charity dedicated to helping children with life threatening illnesses and their families.

 ## Get in touch